rgehrsitz/Pulsar/Examples/README.md

 Refer to the [Rules Engine documentation](../docs/Rules-Engine.md) for detailed information on rule syntax and capabilities.

+## Version Control Considerations

-## Output Directories
+### Output Directories

 When you run the Pulsar compiler, it generates output in the specified directory.
-These output directories are excluded from version control by default.
-If you want to preserve generated code, you should copy it to a different location or modify the `.gitignore` file.
+These output directories are **excluded from version control by default** via the `.gitignore` file.
+This is intentional and follows best practices for generated code.

+### Best Practices

+1. **Only commit source files** (YAML rule definitions, configuration files, scripts)
+2. **Never commit generated code** to version control
+3. **Regenerate code** during build or deployment processes
+4. **Document the generation process** so others can reproduce it

+This approach ensures clean version control history and prevents conflicts with generated files.
+If you need to preserve specific generated code for reference, consider creating a separate repository or documentation for that purpose.